Medial Wall Orbital Fracture Treatment & Management

 Surgical Therapy

 Although early definitive treatment of a fracture is desirable, it may be wise to allow acute inflammation to subside before proceeding with surgery.
 The goals of surgical treatment for medial wall fractures are restoration of good ocular motility, including single binocular vision in all fields of gaze, and improvement of significant enophthalmos.
 The primary goal is the complete reduction of the entrapped medial rectus muscle along with any other herniated orbital soft tissues.
-This may be followed by covering of the bony defect with an implant to prevent prolapse of tissue with possible reincarceration of tissue or late enophthalmos.
+This may be followed by covering of the bony defect with an appropriately sized and accurately placed implant to prevent prolapse of tissue with possible reincarceration of tissue or late enophthalmos.

 Preoperative Details